wydialang/emotion-detection/README.md

 # Facial Emotion Detection

-(group project) built a tensorflow model with keras
+(group project) built tensorflow model with keras

 tested both MLP and CNN neural networks for detecting emotions in a human face